wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 ### DANGER: Never Use SFP+/QSFP+/QSFP28+ for Device Management!

 **Never attempt device management operations through SFP+/QSFP+/QSFP28+ ports**.
 These high-speed interfaces are designed exclusively for signal streaming, and using them for device management tasks can lead to serious consequences including abrupt connection termination, failed updates, device bricking, or permanent hardware damage.
-For all device management operations, always use the dedicated RJ45 port or USB Console JTAG interface.
+For all device management operations, **always use the dedicated RJ45 port or USB Console JTAG interface**.